- Practice Areas

 Depending on the reason for the accident, the rideshare driver could be fully at fault or partially at fault.
 If the rideshare driver is partially at fault, other entity might share in the liability, including:

 If a driver gets into an accident because he or she did not properly maintain the rideshare vehicle, the driver and/or the company the driver works for could be liable.
 If the rideshare driver was not at fault, he or she could still share in the liability, simply because the driver was at work when the accident happened.
-This will also depend on whether the court overturns AB 5 or exempts rideshare companies.

 You might prevent some injuries if you wear your seat belt when you ride with a rideshare driver, but if the accident is severe enough, you could still suffer from a variety of injuries, including: